RGBli/MyCache/README.md

 # MyCache
-A LRU cache implemented in Golang.
+A thread-safe LRU cache implemented in Golang.

 </br>